A risk factor is something that increases your likelihood of getting a disease or condition.

 Your risk of developing allergic rhinitis is increased if you have other allergies.
 The most common allergies or allergic conditions associated with allergic rhinitis include: EczemaFood allergiesAsthma

 Although allergic rhinitis often first appears in childhood, it may appear at any age.
 In general, if the condition occurs in early childhood, it may not recur in adulthood.
 However, if the initial onset is at age 20 years or older, allergic rhinitis may continue through middle age.

-Some studies indicate that people in "Westernized" countries may be at a higher risk for developing allergic rhinitis; possibly due to more highly sanitized living conditions and reduced exposure to diverse allergens.
+Some studies indicate that people in Westernized countries may be at a higher risk for developing allergic rhinitis.
+This may be because of highly sanitized living conditions and reduced exposure to diverse allergens.

-Allergic rhinitis may be more prevalent in people who are exposed to the following allergens during work: Seed dustWood dustAnimal danderTextile dustChemicalsRubber latexCertain foods and spicesStorage mitesOdors and fumes (such as smoking, air pollution)
+Allergic rhinitis may be more prevalent in people who are exposed to the following allergens during work: Seed dustWood dustAnimal danderTextile dustChemicalsRubber latexCertain foods and spicesStorage mitesOdors and fumes (such as smoking or air pollution)

 Allergic rhinitis.
 EBSCO DynaMed website.
 Available at:

 http://www.ebscohost.com/dynamed.
 Updated June 8, 2015.
 Accessed October 6, 2015.

 Last reviewed September 2015 by Marcin Chwistek, MD

 Please be aware that this information is provided to supplement the care provided by your physician.
 It is neither intended nor implied to be a substitute for professional medical advice.
 CALL YOUR HEALTHCARE PROVIDER IMMEDIATELY IF YOU THINK YOU MAY HAVE A MEDICAL EMERGENCY.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with any questions you may have regarding a medical condition.

 Copyright © EBSCO Publishing.
 All rights reserved.